-As the seasons begin to change and summer takes shape, we are reminded of the impending events that help celebrate and strengthen the LGBTQ2S+ community.
-With that comes the rise of straight identifying individuals who choose to stand up as allies for the community.
+As the seasons change and summer starts to take shape, we are reminded of the impending events that help celebrate and strengthen our LGBTQ2S+ communities.
+With that comes the rise of straight-identifying individuals who choose to stand up as allies for the community.
 But what does being an ally really mean?
 How does one show up in a respectful way?
 And why is it important that an ally take the time to understand the responsibilities of their role?
-We connected with The 519 Senior Consultant and Special Projects spokesperson, Jacq Hixson-Vulpe to gain a better understanding of how to be a respectful LGBTQ2S+ ally beyond the typical months of celebration.
+We connected with The 519‘s senior consultant and special projects spokesperson, Jacq Hixson-Vulpe, to gain a better understanding of how to be a respectful LGBTQ2S+ ally beyond the typical month of celebration.
 Because standing up for those in the community is a commitment you should make all year long.

 Understand that it’s not about you